dw943893/baseball_predictor/README.md

 A possible reason for the model's higher misclassification rate for close games is the values of the predictor variables for both the home and visiting team are very similar in games where the scores are very close, making it harder to predict which team will win.

 I do note that there is high multicollinearity between the predictor variables in the logistic regression model which makes the exponentialted logistic regression coefficients uninterpretable.
 However, since I am using this model for prediction not inference, multicollinearity is not an issue.
-(because of multicollinearity between the predictor variables, the exponentiated coefficient values were not interpretable.)

 ## Findings/Recommendations

 Looking at the 2021 season, there is generally a positive relationship between the number of wins and the number of above average players on the team.
-Intuitively, it makes sense to believe that the higher the number of above average players a team has, the more games the team will win.
+Intuitively, this makes sense: the higher the number of above average players a team has, the more games the team will win.
 Examining the 2021 season, the data generally supports this claim, but not in every case.

 ![This is an image](https://github.com/dw943893/baseball_predictor/blob/main/images/team_num_ab_avgplayers_and_wins.png)

-(point out Orioles and Giants; example of variation) (language/graphic related to managers?)
+(teams with the most "clutch" hitters?)

 How did I define an above average player?
 I considered a player above average if they were better than average in categories that most strongly correlated with team wins.
 What are these categories?